Eve-Zed/Ravnica_Wings_of_Dept_Wiki/Species/Wraith.md

 - The memory of a tragedy.
 - A profane idea or foul piece of lore.
 - The torment of one or more suffering souls.
-- The viciousness of a profane Artifact.
+- The viciousness of a profane Artefact.
 - The vile dreams of a slumbering [[Fiend|fiend]].
 ![[Pasted image 20250930130115.png]]